BillieMantzOik/VICTRA/README.md

 Sample name  Path to Read 1 (R1)  Path to Read 2 (R2)

 Example samplesheet.txt:
-`pgsql
-Copy
-Edit
-sample1	/path/to/sample1_R1.fastq.gz	/path/to/sample1_R2.fastq.gz
-sample2	/path/to/sample2_R1.fastq.gz	/path/to/sample2_R2.fastq.gz`
+`sample1	/path/to/sample1_R1.fastq.gz	/path/to/sample1_R2.fastq.gz sample2	/path/to/sample2_R1.fastq.gz	/path/to/sample2_R2.fastq.gz`
 **Description:**
 This script performs the preprocessing of RNA-seq data.
 It trims adapters, removes low-quality reads, and corrects sequencing errors using fastp and Rcorrector.